Arts to Advocacy

 Voices of Change Conference

 Icon - Voices of Change, watercolor silhouettesSchoolTalk’s Voices of Change Conference is for D.C. high school students with disabilities to gain knowledge and skills to lead self-determined lives through opportunities to learn, lead, and act.
-This year’s theme was “Create Change” for our first in-person version of this conference since 2019.
+The 2023 theme was “Create Change” for our first in-person version of this conference since 2019.